dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/url-parser-data-enrichment.md

 ### 2. Create `url_parser` function

 We use a free service called [URL Parse API](https://urlparse.com/), to parse the urls.
-You don’t need to register to use this service neither get an API key.
+You don’t need to register to use this service or get an API key.

 1. Create a `url_parser` function as follows:
    ```python